cosinekitty/astronomy/source/js/README.md

 <a name="Seasons"></a>

 ## Seasons(year) ⇒ [<code>SeasonInfo</code>](#SeasonInfo)
-Finds the equinoxes and solstices for a given calendar year.

 **Kind**: global function
+**Brief**: Finds the equinoxes and solstices for a given calendar year.

 | Param | Type | Description |
 | --- | --- | --- |